-Showing this separation of the level-lines rigorously is nontrivial since the typical height of $\fL_{n+1}$ ought to be $N_n^{1/3} e^{-(\log L)^{1/2-o(1)}}$, so one needs to first control $\fL_n$ and show that it is concentrated about its height of $N_n^{1/3}$ to a finer degree.
-However, even for the \SOS level-lines ($p=1$), where much more was known on $\{\fL_n\}$, the best-known estimates on the height of $\fL_{n}$ had an $L^{o(1)}$ error...
-Moreover, we emphasize that, even after one manages to show that the level-lines are well separated, the interactions between could still have a huge impact on their limiting laws.
-A notoriously challenging obstacle in these and related models is the \emph{pinning} problem, whereby a level-line might opt to stick to its predecessor/successor (in this case, random; in other settings, it can be the boundary of the box) due to said interactions.
+Showing this separation of the level lines rigorously is nontrivial since the typical height of $\fL_{n+1}$ ought to be $N_n^{1/3} e^{-(\log L)^{1/2-o(1)}}$, so one needs to first control $\fL_n$ and show that it is concentrated about its height of $N_n^{1/3}$ to a finer degree.
+However, even for the \SOS level lines ($p=1$), where much more was known on $\{\fL_n\}$, the best-known estimates on the height of $\fL_{n}$ had an $L^{o(1)}$ error...
+Moreover, we emphasize that, even after one manages to show that the level lines are well separated, the interactions between them could still have a huge impact on their limiting laws.
+A notoriously challenging obstacle in these and related models is the \emph{pinning} problem, whereby a level line might opt to stick to its predecessor/successor (in this case, random; in other settings, it can be the boundary of the box) due to said interactions.
 Handling these delicate interactions (and associated pinning issues) is where most of our efforts in the proof are concentrated.